"In a survey of men and women aged 37 and older, 62% of them reported that they consistently did not sleep well."

 What can we do to get a better night sleep?

 Believe it or not, less is more when it comes to a good night’s sleep.
 Think of good night sleep as a sport.
 You need the right equipment to succeed.
 You’re not going to show up to a baseball game with a basketball, or run a race in high heels.
 The same rings true for sleep.
 You’re not going to sleep well on the couch when you know our legs are hanging off the edge, and there is inadequate pillow support or no support for the spine.
 You need to be sleeping on a mattress that is going to promote the best quality of sleep for you.

 When you are looking to select a quality mattress, you need to look for a mattress that allows your spine to relax and come into proper alignment, and something that feels good when you crawl into it.
 You don’t want a mattress that the springs are coming out of, or one that’s dipped in the middle.
 There is a lot of care you can take for your mattress.

-Pillows often elevate your neck and head too much and this can put undue pressure on the cervical part of the spine.
+Pillows often elevate your neck and head too much and this can put undue pressure on the spine.
 It can also cut off important airwaves while you sleep.
 If you are going to use a pillow, there are a few things that you should note.

 - You should be replacing your pillow at least every 18 months.
 Do a quick pillow-check and see if you notice any sweat stains, tearing, drool or if it smells.
 If you answered yes to any of the above, it is time to toss that pillow out.
 Go out and get a new one.
 Because you make skin contact with your pillow 7-8 hours per night, 365 days a year, it’s going to collect sweat, saliva, dust mites, fungus, facial grease, mildew, and dead skin cells.
 These can all trigger allergic reactions which can be hazardous to your health.